bmehder/NostalgiaPHP/content/pages/about/index.md

 ---
 title: About
 description: This is a sample About page.
-hero_title: Example Hero Title
+hero_title: About Nostalgia PHP
-hero_subtitle: This is a hero subtitle.
+hero_subtitle: Files good.
+Framework bad.
-hero_image: /static/media/1.jpg
+hero_image: /static/media/about-nostalgia-php.jpg
 template: sidebar
 ---